learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 __Docker image__

 Kubernetes deploys containerised applications, and therefore as a first step, you will need to build a Docker image of the demo application.
-Since this tutorial will be run locally on Minikube, you can just build a local Docker Image from the `DockerFile` included in the example code.
+Since this tutorial will be run locally on Minikube, you can just build a local Docker Image from the `Dockerfile` included in the example code.

 ```bash
 FROM php:7